A grand dame

 HISTORY

-Built in Giffnoch sandstone, it’s many sculptural features include a copper roof and Corinthian style columns.
+Built in Giffnoch sandstone, its many sculptural features include a copper roof and Corinthian style columns.

 The beautiful stone carvings executed by Purdy & Millard represent Belfast’s main industries of that time - printing, ropemaking and shipbuilding.
 Sitting as guardians on either side of the pediment are two sphinxes, made in bronze and patinated that distinctive turquoise from their long service in the elements.